aha-app/mvc/README.md

 yarn demo
 ```

-To run with react in production mode
+To run with React in production mode

 ```
 yarn demo:production